NikKowPHP/social-brain/TASKS.md

 - [x] Address the potential for "Tool Fatigue" and Overwhelm by implementing the suggested resolutions.
 - [x] Make Maria's narrative arc more realistic by showing more failure and internal conflict.
+- [x] Fix redundancy of Q&A chapters and optimize placement.
+- [x] Make the "Adaptive Profile" a more developed and practical goal.
+- [x] Elevate key concepts from the conclusion for greater impact.